shebashio/bigbang/docs/developer/testing-repo1-CI.md

 # Testing repo1 CI against a dedicated runner

-This page will describe how to deploy bigbang with a gitlabrunner that is connected to repo1.
+This page will describe how to deploy bigbang with a GitLab Runner that is connected to repo1.
+Source documentation for GitLab Runner is available at https://docs.gitlab.com/runner/.

 ## Why

-* You need to test gitlabrunner configuration against repo1
+* You need to test GitLab Runner configuration against repo1
 * You need to test integrating CI pipelines to infrastructure or other bigbang services.

 ## How